-To find this value so you can engineer your alternator RV battery charging system, you’ll first need to know how big your alternator is.
+To find this value to engineer your alternator RV battery charging system, you’ll first need to know how big your alternator is.
 You can usually find this with a google search.
 We will assume that you have a 125 amp alternator for this example.
 We’ll discuss installing a larger alternator shortly.

 Once the meter settles down, turn the headlights on bright, turn the heater fan on high, etc. Turn on every electrical device and take another reading.
 This is the maximum load of the vehicle.
 Subtract this amount from the maximum alternator rating.
 This gives you how much excess current you have.
-To extend the alternator’s life, you want to limit the total load to 80% of the alternator’s maximum load.
+To extend the alternator’s life, limit the total load to 80 to 90% of the alternator’s maximum load.

 Battery Isolators and Separators

 Directly wiring the RV’s house batteries into the chassis electrical system may allow the house batteries to drain power from the chassis battery leading to a dead chassis battery.
-We need to control energy flow to and from the house and chassis batteries when Alternator Charging Your RV Batteries.
+When the Alternator is Charging Your RV Batteries, we need to control energy flow to and from the house and chassis batteries.
 Well-designed systems include battery isolation.
 We do this with a battery isolator or separator.
-They isolate the chassis batteries from the house batteries, but they function differently.
+They isolate the chassis batteries from the house batteries but function differently.

 A battery isolator is a device that contains a diode.
 Remember, diodes are electronic components that only allow current to flow one way.
 Think one-way street.
 Some also balance the amount of current sent to each terminal.

 A battery separator monitors the voltage on the chassis and house batteries and can switch between the two.
 Switching usually depends on the voltage of the connected batteries.
 Switching sends current from the alternator to the battery pack needing charging.
 It isolates the two battery packs, preventing one battery pack from discharging the other.
-Using a DC to DC charge controller effectively works like a battery isolator as they allow current flow in one direction only.
-We talk about DC to DC charge controllers below, as they are critical for protecting the alternator and batteries.
+Using a DC-to-DC charge controller effectively works like a battery isolator, allowing only current flow in one direction.
+We discuss DC to DC charge controllers below, critical for protecting the alternator and batteries.

 Charging your RVs house batteries

 There are several ways to charge your RV’s batteries.
-You can charge them with your inverter/charger, from solar panels, an external battery charger, or the alternator on your vehicle.
-These methods require careful engineering to ensure you are not damaging equipment or starting a fire.
-I will simplify the engineering and put it in laypeople’s terms for you.
+You can charge them with your inverter/charger, solar panels, an external battery charger, or the alternator on your vehicle.
+These methods require careful engineering to prevent damaging equipment or starting a fire.
+I will simplify the engineering and put it in laypeople’s terms.

-Before jumping into alternator charging your RV batteries, a couple of final things know.
-The most important is ‘C-rate.’
+Before jumping into alternator charging your RV batteries, here are a few final things to know.
+The most important is the ‘C-rate.’
 It’s how we select the correct charging current and compare battery performance.
 It is also essential to understand when your batteries are not performing like you think they should.